Federal Relief Packages and Funds for Theatre Programs

 The legislation which made the funds available (showing approved uses).
 Latest guidance on the American Relief Plan from the Department of Education.

-How can I apply for funds for my program?
+How can I follow up on possible funding for my program?

-Get to know your department chair, ask your principal, or track down your school district’s federal programs manager.
-Then craft your ask.
+Figure out who distributes the funds, it could be a department chair, your principal, or your school district’s federal programs manager.
+Be prepared with an ask.
 Be specific and justify what you are asking for. (funds to hold a summer camp to address learning loss, funds to replace equipment or make possible social distancing, etc.) The experts all agree- dream big.

 Where can I get theatre specific help to understand it all?